 New areas of focus in Chambers research

-Discover the new research areas from the latest Chambers USA Guide and learn why these practice areas have become a point of focus.
+Discover the new research areas from the latest Chambers USA Guide and and learn why these practice areas have become a point of focus.

 What are the most significant new areas of focus?